guanquann/sg-bus-telegram-bot/README.md

 ## Add favourites
 To add a bus stop to your favourites, sending /add_favourites, followed by your bus stop code (e.g. /add_favourites 14141).
 Alternatively, you can type in your bus stop code and click on the 'Add to Add to Favourites ❤' KeyBoard Button.
+For convenience, you can rename your favourite bus stops.
+No more remembering weird and long bus stop names.

 ![Viewing favourite bus stops](src/favourites.jpg)